 Figure D shows a 200 line SxS system using selectors.
 Each line finder being capable of selecting any calling line in a group of 200.
 Each line finder is wired to a "selector."
 The chief difference between a selector and a connector is that the selector will move up to the specified level under the influence of the customer's dial and will then proceed to find an idle trunk on that level of its own accord.
-The connector, steps up to the correct level under the influence of the customers dial and finds the proper terminal in this level in accordance with a second set of pulses from the dial.
+The connector, steps up to the correct level under the influence of the customer's dial and finds the proper terminal in this level in accordance with a second set of pulses from the dial.
 In a 200 line system two groups of connectors would be required, each having access to 100 lines.
-Since it will be necessary for the customer to dial two digits in order to control whatever connector is used on the call, an additional digit must be dialed to determine in which group of connectors the call will be wired to one level of the selector, say the fourth, and the other group of connectors to another level of the selector will step up to its fourth level and will hunt along that level for an idle connector having access to the lines 400 to 499.
-If his first digit is an eight, the selector will step up to the eighth level and will connector having access to the numbers 800 to 899.
+Since it will be necessary for the customer to dial two digits in order to control whatever connector is used on the call, an additional digit must be dialed to determine in which group of connectors the call will be completed.
+The digit will be dialed into the selector.
+In order to cause the selector to choose the right group of connectors, the connectors having access to one group of 100 lines will be wired to one level of the selector, say the fourth, and the other group of connectors to another level of the selector, say the eighth.
+Thus, if the customer dials as his first digit a four, the selector will step up to its fourth level and will hunt along that level for an idle connector having access to the lines 400 to 499.
+If his first digit is an eight, the selector will step up to the eighth level and will choose an idle connector having access to the numbers 800 to 899.
 In addition, trunks may be provided on the tenth level of the selector to an assistance operator if required.